kaif-khan2000/HomeServer/README.md

-To the old CPU at my house created this application.
+To utilize the old CPU at my house created this application.
 It has heirarchichal directory system add delete